 3. Learn About the Booming Fulton Market

 Google moved to the Fulton Market neighborhood in the West Loop in late 2015.
 McDonald’s has built a flashy new headquarters and are currently about to make their big move here, too.
 Tons of smaller and mid-size businesses are opening up in the former meatpacking district of Fulton Market.
 And we offer a private group tour here!

 With so many people now working in Fulton Market, a little orientation to the history and architecture of the neighborhood through a walking tour.
 Our Factories to Calories Fulton Market Food Tour digs into the complex, evolving story of this neighborhood with meaty historical anecdotes about culinary and food processing history.
 You’ll glimpse the industrial past and corporate, foodie future while snacking on gourmet sandwiches and sipping local beer.
-Like our “Loop Interior Architecture Walking Tour,” this Fulton Market walking tour is also available to the public.
-You can join the tour group on Saturdays in summer, if you want to come on your own.
-Or if you have a group of eight or less guests and don’t mind making some new friends!
+Like our “Loop Interior Architecture Walking Tour,” this Fulton Market walking tour is also available to the public or as a private experience.

 4. Get to Know Chicago Through its Neighborhoods